 \subsubsection{Data and Setup}

-We analyze a total of 7,497 manifestos. \citet{Catalinac2015} preprocessed the data by tokenizing Japanese sentences, removed punctuations and stop words, and cleaned up the documents based on an author-defined dictionary.
-We use the document-term matrix from the original study so that the preprocessing steps remain identical.\if0\blind\footnote{We also thank Yutaka Shinada of Kobe University for kindly providing us with the raw text data that is the basis of this document-term matrix \citep{Shinada2006}.} \fi In Japanese elections, every registered political candidate is given a fixed amount of space in a government publication, in which their manifesto can be printed.
+We analyze a total of 7,497 manifestos \citep{Shinada2006}. \citet{Catalinac2015} preprocessed the data by tokenizing Japanese sentences, removed punctuations and stop words, and cleaned up the documents based on an author-defined dictionary.
+We use the document-term matrix from the original study so that the preprocessing steps remain identical.
+In Japanese elections, every registered political candidate is given a fixed amount of space in a government publication, in which their manifesto can be printed.
 This document, containing the manifestos of all candidates, is then distributed to all registered voters.
 After preprocessing, the average number of words is about 177 (the maximum is 543 and the minimum is 4), whereas the number of unique terms is 2,832.

 These manifestos cover 3,303 unique candidates who ran in the eight consecutive elections held between 1986 and 2009.
 Because Japanese electoral campaigns are heavily restricted, the manifestos represent one of the few ways, in which candidates communicate their policy goals to voters.
-In 1994, the government reformed the electoral system that lasted since 1947.
-The new electoral system, which was first applied in the 1996 election, has two tiers: single-member districts (SMD) and proportional representation (PR) systems.
-The allocation of SMD seats is independent of that of PR seats, making the Japanese electoral institution a mixed-member majoritarian (MMM) system. \citet{Catalinac2015} finds that the introduction of MMM changed the electoral strategies of LDP candidates, focusing more on programmatic policies rather than pork barrel.